Frequently Asked Questions

 How do I interact with my instructor and peers?

-Most SM courses will have monthly class meetings using Instructional Television (ITV) technology.
-All of your course assignments and exams will be completed outside of class.
-Students in the SM program work closely with their classmates and professor on a variety of learning projects and activities.
+Most WFA courses will have monthly class meetings using Adobe Connect technology.
+This requires access to a computer with an Internet connection and a browser.
+All of your course assignments and exams (although exams may be proctored) will be completed outside of class.
+Students in the WFA program work closely with their classmates and professor on a variety of learning projects and activities.
 One of the goals of the program is to foster teamwork and collaboration skills with classmates who are geographically distributed.
 There are tools in Blackboard to support group interaction, but most students find tools like email, Skype, and IM to be more practical for them.
 Students also interact with the class in weekly discussion forums.
 Each class will discuss topics of interest that relate to the class and students are able to explore ideas, share experience and learn from each other.

 What time are classes held?

 At your convenience!
 That is one of the benefits of modern educational technology.
 Sure, each class will have deadlines, but beyond those you are free to work through the class on your schedule.
 You can participate in course activities at any time, day or night, wherever you have an Internet connection.
 Not all of your course work requires you to work online and much of your project work may be completed offline.
 You should try to visit the Blackboard course site on a daily basis to check-in, but there is no set class schedule other than the occasional Adobe Connect sessions.